 On the other end of the spectrum, 47% of space is owned by entities with a headquarters located outside of Texas, either in another state or another country.
 While they may have an Austin office, these companies have their official headquarters elsewhere.
 States with the largest portion of ownership (excluding Texas) include California (12.87%), Georgia (5.58%), and New York (4.89%).

-Three of the 10 largest office owners in Austin are based in California, including Apple, CalSTRS and Karlin Real Estate.
+Three of the 10 largest office owners in Austin are based in California, including Apple, CalSTRS, and Karlin Real Estate.
 Other companies, such as CIM Group, based in Los Angeles, have been actively growing their Austin portfolio in recent years.
-Currently ranked number 13, CIM owns roughly 1 million sf of office inventory in Austin, including properties like 5th + Tillery in the East submarket and Chase Tower in Austin’s CBD.
-CIM also has plans to redevelop a warehouse at 1300 E. 5th St. into a 246,774-sf building.
+Currently ranked number 13, CIM owns roughly 1 million square feet of office inventory in Austin, including properties like 5th + Tillery in the East submarket and Chase Tower in Austin’s CBD.
+CIM also has plans to redevelop a warehouse at 1300 E. 5th St. into a 246,774-square-foot building.

 Georgia’s ownership share is primarily attributed to Cousins Properties, which is headquartered in Atlanta.
-Ranked as the 30th largest Austin office owner, Invesco is also based in Atlanta and owns roughly 650,000 sf of office space in Austin spread across 100 Congress and Barton Oaks Plaza II and III.
+Ranked as the 30th largest Austin office owner, Invesco is also based in Atlanta and owns roughly 650,000 square feet of office space in Austin spread across 100 Congress and Barton Oaks Plaza II and III.

 While no ownership groups based in New York rank among the 20 largest owners in Austin, the volume of owners based in New York have helped the state rank closely to Georgia.
 One company in particular, Kohlberg Kravis Roberts & Co.
 L.P., only recently made its debut in the Austin market with the purchase of the eight-property, 688,000-square-foot Riata Corporate Park in late 2019.

 With firms like CBRE ranking Austin as the number one destination for commercial real estate investment in the U.S., and billionaires like Elon Musk predicting that Austin will be “the biggest boomtown that America has seen in 50 years,” it’s likely that commercial real estate investors from across the country, and the world, will continue to grow their portfolios in our city.

 Learn More: Download our latest Austin Office Market Report